 Anodot’s Autonomous Analytics platform provides the most comprehensive solution to AIOps, as it leverages machine learning techniques to constantly analyze and correlate every business parameter, providing real-time alerts, and lowering time to detection and resolution.
 The Anodot platform independently understands behavioral patterns within time series data, to identify anomalies and continuously anticipate future values.
 Anodot alerts operate in real time and offer context, and employs a new approach to analytics that uses AI to significantly reduce costs and replace manual data monitoring.

 Analytical Outcomes of AIOps

 Basic and advanced statistical analysis includes a combination of univariate and multivariate analysis, including the use of correlation, clustering, classifying and extrapolation on metrics captured across IT entities as well as for curating data at source.

 Automated pattern discovery and prediction refers to the use of historical or streaming data of one or more of the types mentioned above, to elicit mathematical or structural patterns that describe novel correlations that may be inferred from, but are not immediately present in, the data sets themselves.
 These patterns may then be used to go forward in time and predict incidents with varying degrees of probability.

-Anomaly detection means using the patterns discovered by the previous components to first determine what constitutes normal system behavior, and then to discern departures from that normal system behavior.
+Anomaly detection uses patterns discovered by the previous components to determine what constitutes normal system behavior, and then to discern departures from that normal system behavior.

 And finally, root cause determination consists of pruning down the network of correlations established by the automated pattern discovery and prediction component, to isolate those links of dependency that represent genuine causal relationships in the sense of providing recipes for effective intervention.